Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This time of the year, after Christmas, the stores all have Christmas throws on sale.
 I got several from a dollar store for $2 each last year.
-This year I gave a few for gifts, and took 2 of them and sewed them together on 3 sides, making a large bag (like a large pillowcase).

 When wrapping gifts, for whatever event or occasion, instead of using a obvious gift bow, think of using something else, that would be more useful to the recipient...

 This is a guide about decorating plain brown paper for gift wrapping.
 Less expensive rolls of plain brown paper provide you with a canvas for creating your own unique gift wrapping paper.